vivekr123/Emotion-Classification-of-Music/README.md

   ./Extracted-Features
   Tempo (scalar): the speed at which a passage of music is or should be played (librosa.beat.tempo)<br>
-  Spectral Centroid (vector): Indicates where the ”centre of mass” for a sound is located and is calculated as the weighted mean of the frequencies present in the sound. (librosa.feature.spectral_centroid)
+  Spectral Centroid (vector): Indicates where the ”centre of mass” for a sound is located and is calculated as the weighted mean of the frequencies present in the sound. (librosa.feature.spectral_centroid)<br>
   Spectral Rolloff (vector): measure of the shape of the signal.
-It represents the frequency below which a specified percentage of the total spectral energy. (librosa.feature.spectral_rolloff)
+It represents the frequency below which a specified percentage of the total spectral energy. (librosa.feature.spectral_rolloff)<br>
   Mel-Frequency Cepstral Coefficients (image): Concisely describe the overall shape of a spectral envelope.
-It models the characteristics of the human voice. (librosa.feature.mfcc)
+It models the characteristics of the human voice. (librosa.feature.mfcc)<br>
-  Chroma Frequencies (image):  the entire spectrum is projected onto 12 bins representing the 12 distinct semitones (or chroma) of the musical octave. (librosa.feature.chroma_stft)
+  Chroma Frequencies (image):  the entire spectrum is projected onto 12 bins representing the 12 distinct semitones (or chroma) of the musical octave. (librosa.feature.chroma_stft)<br>
-  Timbre (vector): (first 8 computed with AudioCommons’ timbral_models) Hardness (related to the attack times and the associated bandwidth - difference between low and high frequencies) Depth (a weighted sum of fundamental frequency, approximate duration/decay-time, weighted mean of lower frequency ratios) Brightness (prevalence of upper mid and high frequency content) Roughness (buzzing,  harsh,  raspy  sound  quality  of  narrow  harmonic  intervals) Warmth (the tilt towards the bass frequencies) Sharpness (related  to  the  spectral  balance of frequencies) Boominess (prevalence of lower frequencies) Reverberation (persistence of sound after the sound is produced) Zero Crossing Rate (scalar): Simply the number of times the signal crosses the x-axis (i.e. changing from negative to positive or vice versa).
-Computed by (np.where(np.diff(np.sign(data)))[0].size)/duration
+  Timbre (vector): (first 8 computed with AudioCommons’ timbral_models)<br>
+  Hardness (related to the attack times and the associated bandwidth - difference between low and high frequencies)<br>
+  Depth (a weighted sum of fundamental frequency, approximate duration/decay-time, weighted mean of lower frequency ratios)<br>
+  Brightness (prevalence of upper mid and high frequency content)<br>
+  Roughness (buzzing,  harsh,  raspy  sound  quality  of  narrow  harmonic  intervals)<br>
+  Warmth (the tilt towards the bass frequencies)<br>
+  Sharpness (related  to  the  spectral  balance of frequencies)<br>
+  Boominess (prevalence of lower frequencies)<br>
+  Reverberation (persistence of sound after the sound is produced)<br>
+  Zero Crossing Rate (scalar): Simply the number of times the signal crosses the x-axis (i.e. changing from negative to positive or vice versa).
+Computed by (np.where(np.diff(np.sign(data)))[0].size)/duration <br>
-  Loudness (scalar): The Python pyloudnorm library provides a couple of concise methods to compute this.
+  Loudness (scalar): The Python pyloudnorm library provides a couple of concise methods to compute this.<br>

 Schemas